starlingcode/via-dev-environment/README.md

 An early version of a Python toolkit for generating Via resources (wavetables, scales, patterns) is included.

+If you prefer, you can use the Eclipse setup instructions in the [main firmware repo](https://github.com/starlingcode/via_hardware_executables) to work in an IDE on your host machine.

 ## Requirements
 Make sure you have the latest version of [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox 5.x](https://www.virtualbox.org/wiki/Downloads) installed.